Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can is disable the OBSDB-Traffic-Monitor?

 No. The monitoring settings can be found in Policy Studio Server Settings --> Monitoring.
 Please make sure that you have enabled the "Real Time Monitoring" and especially the "Traffic Monitor".
-For your information, if you do not see a policy execution path in the traffic monitor, please make sure that the traffic monitor is enabled.
+For your information, if you do not see a Policy Execution Path in the Traffic Monitor, please make sure that the Traffic Monitor is enabled.

 ## Known issues
 N/A